Motichoor Laddu

 This popular Indian Motichoor laddu sweet is made with besan (gram flour), Motichoor ladoos, laddoos, or laddus are loved by people of all ages.
 Motichur laddu are soft, delish melt-in-the-mouth ladoo made mainly with gram flour, sugar, and spices.

-If you always wondered how to make Motichoor Ladoo Recipe at home, this quick and easy Motichoor Ladoo recipe with step-by-step instructions will become your favourite.
+If you always wondered how to make Motichoor Laddu Recipe at home, this quick and easy Motichoor Ladoo recipe with step-by-step instructions will become your favorite.
 If you love traditional Indian sweets, this easy Motichoor Ladoo is a must-try for you.

-This ladoo recipe is perfect for every festival and is mostly prepared as a prasad recipe.
+This Motichoor Laddu recipe is perfect for every festival and is mostly prepared as a Prasad recipe.
 However, you can prepare Motichoor laddu anytime you want as you just need a few simple ingredients to nail this delicious dessert.

-They are usually made for major Indian festivals like Diwali, Ganesh Chaturthi, Raksha Bandhan or for any celebrations like weddings, engagement, birthdays etc and also for religious pooja ceremonies.
+They are usually made for major Indian festivals like Diwali, Ganesh Chaturthi, and Raksha Bandhan or for any celebrations like weddings, engagements, birthdays, etc, and also for religious pooja ceremonies.

 The difference between Boondi ladoo and motichoor ladoo is the size of the tiny boondi or fried gram flour balls.
 Boondi ladoo has gram flour balls bigger in size and motichoor ladoo has smaller ones.

-So, add sweetness to your festive mood with this fresh homemade Motichoor ladoo recipe.
-This Motichoor Ladoo delicacy is often prepared as a naivedya during festivals and special occasions.
+So, add sweetness to your festive mood with this fresh homemade Motichoor Laddu recipe.
+This Motichoor Laddu delicacy is often prepared as a naivedya during festivals and special occasions.
 I hope you enjoy making them and eating them.

 Ingredients for Motichoor Laddu